Jose01000111/rhel9-internal-webserver/README.md

 |-------------------------------------------------|
 | SELinux enforcement was confirmed to be active, requiring that I configure appropriate security contexts for the custom web directory.
 Using `semanage fcontext`, I labeled `/opt/devweb/html` so Apache could access it without issues, and applied these labels with `restorecon`.
 To ensure the web server is always running after reboot, I enabled the `httpd` service to start on boot. |

+### 🛠️ I check that SELinux is enabled and enforcing.
+### 🛠️ I add SELinux rules to allow Apache to access the new DocumentRoot and restore contexts.
+### 🛠️ I restart Apache and enable it to start on boot.

 📸 **Deliverables**:
 🟠 Output of `getenforce`
 🟠 Output of `semanage fcontext` rule